JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/README.md

 - Network ports are accessed directly from the host (no network isolation)
 - No root privileges required to run the container
 - The SIF file is portable and can be moved to other systems with Apptainer installed
-- Make sure you have access to Docker Hub to pull the image
+- Make sure you have access to the Docker Hub image you're trying to pull

 ## HPC Environment Notes
 - Designed to work in unprivileged HPC environments